ishani-narwankar/ishani-narwankar.github.io/_projects/01-AUV.md

 <br>

 ## **Additional Videos**
-The following video showcases the ros2 package created manual/autonomous depth mode which allows users to move around the AUV without having to manually maintain depth.
-This mode is used to capture rosbag data to input into ORBSLAM for map generation.
+The following video showcases the ROS2 package created manual/autonomous depth mode which allows users to move around the AUV without having to manually maintain depth.
+This mode is used to capture rosbag data to input into ORB SLAM 2 for map generation.

 <center><iframe
  width="720"